deytola/grocery-app/README.md

 The application component:
 - `app.component.ts` - sets up a page router outlet that lets you navigate between pages.

-There is a single blank component that sets up an empty page layout:
+There are currently two components that setup a login page and a page which holds a ListView of grocery items:
+- `/login`
-- `/home`
+- `/list`

-**Home** page has the following components:
+**Login** page has the following components:
 - `ActionBar` - It holds the title of the page.
+- `GridLayout` - The main page layout that should contain all the page content.
+- `FlexBox` - It holds the form elements whose content would be submitted to a backend service on tap of login button.
+- `Button` - Submits page items on tap.

+**List** page has the following components:
+- `ActionBar` - It holds the title of the page.
-- `GridLayout` - The main page layout that should contains all the page content.
+- `GridLayout` - The main page layout that should contain all the page content.
+- `ListView` - It holds an array of grocery items supplied from a backend service on load of the page.

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.

 Try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
 The Slack channel is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

-If you have found an issue with this template, please report the problem in the [NativeScript repository](https://github.com/NativeScript/NativeScript/issues).
+If you have found an issue with this template, please report the problem in the [Grocery App Repository](https://github.com/deytola/grocery-app/issues).

 ## Contributing

-We love PRs, and accept them gladly.
+I'd love PRs, and accept them gladly.
 Feel free to propose changes and new ideas.
-We will review and discuss, so that they can be accepted and better integrated.
+I'd definitely review and discuss, so that they can be accepted and better integrated.